gregorias/ledger-sak/README.md

 *ledgerdiff* is a chronological diffing tool for ledger files.
 The tool outputs an ed-style diff of two ledger files that can be read by Vim.

-This tool is useful when merging two ledger files using Vim as the tool uses the date of transactions to provide more accurate diffs, i.e., operations done at similar time are closer to each other.
+This tool is useful when merging two ledger files using editors like Vim as the tool uses transaction dates to provide more accurate diffs, that is, the tool does the following:

+* It chronologically shorts outputted hunks by date.
+* It matches blank lines between ledger entries to align same-dated transactions together.

 There is already
 [hledger-diff](https://hackage.haskell.org/package/hledger-diff) but that tool